Site2Cloud to a Public IP Address¶

 Step 5: Configure DNAT¶

 At the main navigation bar, click Gateway.
-Highlight the gateway, in this case, Spoke1, click Edit.
+Highlight the gateway, in this case, Spoke1, and click Edit.

-Go to “site2cloud” page and verify the site2cloud connection status is “Up”.
+Go to the “Site2Cloud” page and verify that the site2cloud connection status is “Up”.

 Test connectivity from on-prem host to the EC2 instance.
 For example, ping 220.127.116.11 from an on-prem host machine.
 The ping should reach 18.104.22.168.